science-digital/sd-integration-tool-template/README.md

 Implements a simple http based service which provides a `POST /` service endpoint to test if the number contained in the request is a prime number or not.

-We first import a few library functionss and configure the logging system to use a more "machine" friendly format to simplify service monitoring on the platform.
+We first import a few library functions and configure the logging system to use a more "machine" friendly format to simplify service monitoring on the platform.

 ```